-Taking the first step to contact a counsellor can be extremely difficult.
-Many people find it helpful to know something about who they are thinking about seeing.
+Taking the first step to contact a counsellor can be difficult.
+Many people find it helpful to know something about who they are thinking about seeing before they approach them.
 So, here you’ll find information about us and what we can offer you.

 About Counselling Matters

 Counselling Matters’ clients come from all walks of life.
-Some come to help them through a traumatic or life-changing event which might have happened recently or at any time in the past.
+Some come to help them through a traumatic or life-changing event.
+Such events might have happened recently or in the past.
 Others are looking for support with common mental health issues such as depression, anxiety or low self-esteem.
 Many come with relationship difficulties, either with their romantic partner or other life relationships such as friends and family.
 Whatever your situation, counselling might help.

 Who we are